 - Wage garnishments

-Even if taxpayers are considered to be non collectible and in a hardship status, the full amount of the taxes is still owing to the government.
+Even if a taxpayer is considered to be non collectible and in a hardship status, the taxes are is still owing to the government.
 Importantly, interest and penalties will continue to accrue.

-Making payments toward the tax bill will, of course, minimize the interest and penalties that you willl owe.
+Making payments toward the tax bill will, of course, minimize interest and penalties.

 There are a number of available strategies to consider when applying for currently non collectible status.
 Be sure to discuss these with your CPA.

 - The IRS allows current income numbers for purposes of these calculations.
-This helps your case if you have recently lost your job or had a recent decrease in earnings (such as during the COVID pandemic) and you are unable to pay your tax.
-Be sure to request this.
+This helps your case if you have recently lost your job or had a recent decrease in earnings (such as during the COVID pandemic).

 - The IRS will not require you to include equity in assets in the second calculation if banks will not approve a loan against the equity.
 Therefore, if you cannot get a loan to pay the tax, such as a home equity loan or refinancing, the equity should be excluded from the net available equity in assets calculation on Form 433.

 For the second strategy, we recommend that you apply for home equity loans at three banks.
 If you get rejection letters from the banks, be sure to keep copies.
-These letters are ideal proof to the IRS that you cannot borrow against the equity in your house, even as you try to resolve your taxes.
+These letters are ideal proof to the IRS that you cannot borrow against the equity in your house to pay off your taxes.

 IRS Hardship Program and Federal Tax Lien